Guatemala FEDECOVERA Cahabón Organic

 Region and Country

-Cacao is inherent to the history of the Mayan people in Mesoamerica.
+Cacao is part of the cultural and historical heritage of the Maya people in Mesoamerica.
 Ke’kchi and Mopan Mayan farmers traditionally grew cacao to prepare a spicy drink, combining it with vanilla, black pepper and ground corn to make a beverage called ‘Xocolatl’, which was primarily used in religious ceremonies.

-Based in the city of Coban in Guatemala, the Federation of Cooperatives of Verapaz (FEDECOVERA, R.L) is an autonomous second level cooperative founded on February 23th, 1976.
-The cooperative is 100% owned and run by small scale producers of Mayan Q´eqchi ethnicity. organized in first level cooperatives and associations.
+Based in the city of Cobán in Guatemala, the Federation of Cooperatives of Verapaz (FEDECOVERA, R.L) is an autonomous second level cooperative founded on February 23th, 1976.
+The cooperative is 100% owned and run by small scale producers of Mayan Q´eqchi ethnicity.
 FEDECOVERA represents 33,000 producing families organized in 42 cooperatives and more than 21 associations.
 These small holder farmers produce cardamom, coffee, tea, allspice, cocoa, turmeric, essential oils and sustainable timber.

 Harvest